Poornachandrapc7/Smart-AgriEV/README.md

 # Smart Agri EV

+To use the Smart AgriEV website, visit ([https://amazon-clone-pc7.netlify.app/](https://smartagriev.netlify.app/)) and explore its features

+# Overview

 Smart Agri EV is a website designed to seamlessly integrate electric vehicle (EV) technology into the agricultural sector.
 This platform aims to empower farmers with modern solutions by providing tools, data, and insights tailored for agricultural applications.

 # Features